nickventu/ai201-project1-unofficial-guide-starter/planning.md

      - What you'll give it as input (which sections of this planning.md, which requirements)
      - What you expect it to produce
      - How you'll verify the output matches your spec

+     - I will provide Claude with my sources, chunking strategy, and retrieval approach

      "I'll use AI to help me code" is not a plan.
      "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text()